winfeigle/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

   - How I debugged:
+    1. Saw 500 Internal Error in network/console
+    2. Checked rails server terminal to see: "NameError (uninitialized constant ToysController::Toys)"
+    3. create route was using Toys.create rather than Toy.create

 - Update the number of likes for a toy